 The Six Sounds is a traditional health and fitness practice focused on the breath-control.
 The exercises regulate and control the rise and fall of Qi (vital energy) inside the body and related inhalation and exhalation through six different mouth forms and pronounciations.

-As this practices strengthen the liver, heart, spleen, lungs, kidneys and triple heater, respectively, Liu Zi Jue helps to balance the energy and functions of the internal organs.
+As these practices strengthen the liver, heart, spleen, lungs, kidneys and triple heater, respectively, Liu Zi Jue helps to balance the energy and functions of the internal organs.
 The exercises feature slow, gentle, extended and graceful movements and are suitable for people of all ages and conditions of health.

-Significant finding of benefits includes;
+A significant finding of benefits includes;

 - increase muscle strength and flexibility

 - helps to combat stress and depression

 - Better functioning of internal organs, beneficial to people suffering from Diabetes, Heart Problems, Kidney problems etc.

 - Improvement of mental attitude and power of perception as well as overall physical fitness